-Wear safety glasses or protective goggles when participating in sports, yard work, construction, or other activities that could injure your eyes.
+Wear safety glasses or protective goggles when participating in sports, yard work, construction, or other activities that could cause injury.

-It is best to wear goggles that fully surround your eyes and touch your skin.This protective wear is especially important during work with high-velocity objects, such as hammering a nail or grinding metal.Wash your hands before handling your contact lenses.
+It is best to wear goggles that fully surround the eyes and make contact with the skin.This protective wear is especially important during work with high-velocity objects, such as hammering a nail or grinding metal.Always wash up before handling your contact lenses.
 Clean and wear contact lenses as directed.
-Never sleep in your contact lenses unless approved by your eye doctor.
+Never sleep in contact lenses unless approved by an eye doctor.

-If something gets in your eye: Try to flush it out with water.
-Splash the water so it drains toward the side of your head, not toward your nose and other eye.Do not rub your eye.Call your doctor.
+If something gets in the eye: Try to flush it out with water.
+Splash the water so it drains out toward the side of your head.Do not rub the affected eye.Call an eye doctor.